 More from TODAY.com

-Fischer Martin’s tenure with Meet the Press extends over 20 years as she has held the positions of Executive Producer, and Senior Producer of “Meet the Press” and the NBC News Political/Polling Unit.
+Overall, Fischer Martin’s tenure with Meet the Press extended over 22 years as she held the positions of Executive Producer, and Senior Producer of “Meet the Press” and the NBC News Political/Polling Unit.
 Her career at NBC News began with an internship at “Meet the Press” while in college, becoming the political researcher for the program in 1992.
 She was promoted to Associate Producer in 1995, and Producer in 1997.

 A native of New Orleans, Fischer Martin did her undergraduate and graduate work at American University in Washington, DC.
 She is a cum laude graduate of their School of Public Affairs and earned a master’s degree in Broadcast Journalism from the AU School of Communications.
 She currently serves on the Dean’s Advisory Council for the School of Public Affairs at American University.